 Communication is Key

-We think it is very important that there is good communication between the school and parents as we are in a real partnership to help your child achieve their full potential – and it is by working together that we will get the best results.
+We think it is very important that there is good communication between the school and parents.
+We are in a real partnership to help your child achieve their full potential – and it is by working together that we will get the best results for them.

-We have a number of publications to keep you up to date with what has been happening (ERS News) and what is planned (Term Diary and Weekly Times), and we also keep contact by a number of more instant means such as email, text messaging, and telephone.
-This website, with its special, password-protected pages for parents, can be used for ‘emergency notices’ such as when the school had to be closed by snow one winter.
+We have a number of publications to keep you up to date with what has been happening.
+These include a Parents’ website, The Egerton (our newsletter) and our Term and School Year Diary.
+We also keep contact by a number of more instant means such as email, text messaging, and telephone.

 Progress Reports

-We produce two progress reports per year for each pupil throughout their time in the school.
+We produce one formal report per year for each pupil in the summer term throughout their time in the school.
 This begins when students undergo an assessment process on application to the school.

 Building on that, regular assessment is undertaken to monitor progress.
-This includes the use of cognitive ability tests (CATs) at the beginning of Year 7 and Year 9 and an annual reading test.
-In each class and subject, teachers assess students on an ongoing basis against National Curriculum Statements of Attainment.
+This includes the use of cognitive ability tests (CATs) at appropriate ages and an annual reading test when relevant.
+In each class and subject, teachers assess pupils and record attainment and progress on an ongoing basis against appropriate levels of attainment.
+Most pupils also have an Individual Pupil Plan (IPP) which provides short term outcomes that are set by staff working with the pupil to address their individual needs The IPPs are reviewed termly by all key staff and the pupils themselves.

 Parents’ Evenings